 Automation enables recruiters to make data-backed decisions.
 The reason to hire is supported by results derived from automation tools.
 A mass number of job applications can accumulate for any given role, recruitment automation can process these applications fast and efficiently to provide the suggested job matching candidates to the recruiter.
 Rather than reviewing all job applications manually, recruiters can now review matching candidates to ensure they meet the job requirements.
 In order to help support the reason to hire with statistically backed evidence.

 Candidates are subject to discrimination and unfair hiring decisions because of a risk of bias in the recruitment process.
 Humans alone will find it difficult to promise a guarantee of complete removal of bias because often it occurs outside the subconscious awareness.

 However, automation can help tackle unconscious bias.
 Every job application is treated in the same way and is screened fairly against the same job data points.
 It doesn’t tire, rely on gut feeling or favour candidates because of unrelated job factors.
 Instead, it undertakes a consistent initial job application screen that considers every applicant.

 Together recruiters and automation can collaboratively work together to tackle bias.

 5. Maximise the quality of hire

 Therefore, instead of working alone – recruiters can work alongside recruitment automation to manage their time more effectively.
-During top of the funnel recruitment processes, automated assistance can be utilised to screen, source and pipeline talent.
+At top of the funnel recruiting, automated assistance can be utilised to screen, source and pipeline talent.
 In order to help make better hiring decisions, reduce the risk of missed talent and improve the candidate experience.